-Cloud Phone System Pros
+Cloud-based Phone System Pros

 Geographic flexibility is also a great tool for connecting your offices under one phone system.
-If you have offices in multiple locations, a cloud based phone system can connect your entire company to the same phone service, and have it managed by a single administrator from any location.
+If you have offices in multiple locations, a cloud-based phone system can connect your entire company to the same phone service and have it managed by a single administrator from any location.

 For example, if a service provider hosts servers in New York and San Diego, either of those servers can act as backups should an extraordinary event knock one of the servers out of commission.
 If the server in San Diego experiences a major power malfunction, the traffic will be routed through the server in New York.

-Many cloud PBX providers are hosted services that house all the phone system hardware offsite.
-Generally, all you need with a hosted cloud service is an acceptable Internet connection and working IP phones.
+Cloud-based VoIP providers are hosted services that house all the phone system infrastructure offsite.
+Generally, all you need with cloud hosting services is an acceptable Internet connection and working IP phones.

 This means you won't have to pay for maintenance of the equipment, mechanical malfunctions, or additional IT hours to keep your system up and running.
 All of these issues are dealt with offsite by your service provider.